What is Project DEgree?

 When and where are the classes offered?

-- Submit an application to the program.
+- Submit an application to the Project DEgree program.
 Applications can be found in Mt.
-Scott Hall, Room 106 or on-line at pcc.edu/prepare/developmental project-degree/.
+Scott Hall, Room 106 or online.
 Be sure to complete the essay questions.

 - Make an appointment for an interview with the Faculty Mentor.